crcn-archive/paperclipjs.com/lib/pages/api.md

 template will be the iterated item itself.

 > The source can be a vanilla array, or any other type of collection.
-Be sure to implement `accessor.deserializeCollection` if you're providing a source that's different than an array.
+Be sure to implement `accessor.normalizeCollection` if you're providing a source that's different than an array.